edgi-govdata-archiving/web-monitoring/README.md

 ### Schema

-This describes the schema of the SQL databases shared by the Rails app in web-monitoring-DB and the Python processing backend in web-monitoring-processing.
+This describes the schema of the SQL databases shared by the Rails app in [**web-monitoring-db**](https://github.com/edgi-govdata-archiving/web-monitoring-db) and the Python processing backend in web-monitoring-processing.
 Review the Definition of Terms section above, which corresponds to these tables.

 Every table includes: